-III.
-PUBLISHING AND EDITORIAL ISSUES RELATED TO PUBLICATION IN BIOMEDICAL JOURNALS III.A.
+III.A.
 Obligation to Publish Negative Studies

 Editors should consider seriously for publication any carefully done study of an important question, relevant to their readers, whether the results are negative (that is, convincingly allow the null hypothesis to be accepted) or positive (that is, allow the null hypothesis to be rejected).
 Failure to submit or publish negative studies, in particular, contributes to publication bias.
 Many studies that purport to be negative are, in fact, inconclusive; publication of inconclusive studies is problematic, since they add little to biomedical knowledge and consume journal resources.
-The Cochrane Library may be interested in publishing inconclusive trials (www.cochrane.org).
+The Cochrane Library may be interested in publishing inconclusive trials.